Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Corporate Income Tax

 Tax resident companies, except for shipping companies, are subject to corporate income tax at 12.5% on worldwide taxable income.
-Group relief is available, and losses may be carried forward for up to five years for offset against future profits.
+Group relief is available, and losses may be carried forward for up to five years and offset against future profits.
+There are various allowable deductions which may be used to reduce annual profit.

 The following types of income are fully exempt from corporate income tax: